Sumo’s Logs-to-Metrics features allows you to extract or create metrics from log data:

 Avoid extracting metrics that contain too many unique groupings or contain dimensions that grow indefinitely, such as session IDs.
 For example, if you are trying to track API calls for 10,000 customers, 4 request types and 2 status codes, the metric rule could potentially create 10,000 x 4 x 2 = 80,000 unique time series (that is, 8 metrics to track per customer: count of successes/failures for each request type).

 When you create a Logs-to-Metrics rule, you can test it to see how many metrics it would have created in the last 60 minutes.

 Sumo will not allow you to save a Logs-to-Metrics rule that results in more than 20,000 unique time series.

 If, over time, the volume of unique time series returned by a Logs-to-Metrics rule grows to more than 100,000, Sumo will disable the rule.
-In that case, Sumo logs an audit log in the form:
+In that case, Sumo writes a message like this to the audit index:

 Field extraction rules not supported

 Logs-to-Metrics will not work with fields created from field extraction rules (FERs), since it occurs earlier in the ingestion pipeline.
 If you would like to use fields from an FER in your scope or parse expression, you will need to reparse those specific fields.

 Once you save a Logs-to-Metrics rule, Sumo will commence creating metrics.
 Sumo does not apply your rule to logs that have previously been ingested.

 Not all Sumo parsing operators are supported.
 For more information see Create a Logs-to-Metrics rule.